bitNathan/Google-Drive-Calendar-Favorites/README.md

 ## TODO

 _Project is in progress.
-As always, the todo list gets bigger the more work is done._
+As always, todo list is subject to change._

 - [x] google drive API authentication
     - [x] cleanup authentication
     - [ ] check if user needs to conset or already has before consent screen is shown
-    - [ ] handle refresh tokens (only needed whes session lasts over an hour)
+    - [ ] handle refresh tokens (only needed when session lasts over an hour)
 - [ ] cli
     - [ ] file navigation
     - [ ] file download